Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 President Trump acknowledges there could be a second wave of the coronavirus epidemic later this year, but flatly states he wouldn’t let any further outbreaks shutter the economy again.
 When asked a possible second wave Trump replied “People say that’s a very distinct possibility.
 It’s standard.
 And, we’re going put out the fires.
 We’re not going to close the country.”

-The CDC is conflating the results of two different types of coronavirus tests, distorting several important metrics and providing the country with an inaccurate picture of the state of the pandemic.
-Researchers have identified the CDC is combining test results that diagnose current coronavirus infections with test results that measure whether someone has ever had the virus.
-The result is that the CDC is overstating the country’s ability to test people who are sick with COVID-19.
+The is conflating the results of two different types of coronavirus tests, distorting several important metrics and providing the country with an inaccurate picture of the state of the pandemic.
+Researchers have identified the is combining test results that diagnose current coronavirus infections with test results that measure whether someone has ever had the virus.
+The result is that the is overstating the country’s ability to test people who are sick with COVID-19.

 The United States deliveres 50 ventilators to Russia, part of a humanitarian aid package worth $5.6 million to help Moscow fight the coronavirus.
 Another 150 will follow next week.
 The U.S. Embassy called the delivery “rapid fulfillment” of a request Russian President Vladimir Putin discussed on a recent phone calls with President Trump.